Biden's first 100 days: Where he stands on key promises - WTMJ

 — Reform the U.S. asylum system.

 Incomplete.
 Biden signed an executive order in February directing his officials to craft a strategy for migration, including refugees and asylum seekers.
 Biden has promised to unveil a new “humane” asylum system but he and his aides have been mum on timing and offered no specifics.
-He’s eliminated some Trump-era policies, like a requirement that new asylum seekers to wait in Mexico.
-But he has kept a controversial Trump-era policy that allows Customs and Border Protection to expel undocumented migrants to avoid the spread of COVID-19.
+He’s eliminated some Trump-era policies, like a requirement that new asylum seekers wait in Mexico.
+But he has kept a Trump-era policy that allows Customs and Border Protection to expel migrants who enter the country without authorization to avoid the spread of COVID-19.
 And Biden has yet to articulate a plan to manage asylum flows beyond proposing that billions of dollars be spent to address root causes in Central America.

 — Deliver a comprehensive immigration reform bill to Congress within his first 100 days.